 Successful caregiving for seniors requires good organization.

 Caring for your health as a senior can be challenging.
-Likewise keeping someone organized as a caregiver may be difficult as well.
-After spending the past decade helping seniors recover in their homes, I have seen first hand the challenges they face with struggling to stay organized with self care: managing medications, remembering instructions, finding health paperwork, to name a few.
-It is not uncommon for a senior to mix up or taking an incorrect dose of medication, which can lead to increased illness or hospitalization.
-As caregivers, whether family or professional, it is important to provide appropriate support, helpful education, and impactful documents to help our clients stay organized and safe.
+Likewise, keeping someone organized as a caregiver may be difficult as well.
+After spending the past decade helping seniors recover in their homes, I have seen first hand the challenges they face with struggling to stay organized: managing medications, remembering instructions, finding health paperwork, and using equipment correctly, to name a few.
+It is not uncommon for a senior to mix up or take an incorrect dose of medication, which can lead to increased illness or hospitalization.
+As caregivers, whether family or professional, it is important to provide appropriate support, meaningful education, and impactful paperwork to help our clients stay organized and safe.

 Medical paperwork to organize when you are a caregiver: